Economic Growth (Edexcel A Level Economics A)

 • It calculates the relative purchasing power of different currencies

-• It shows the number of units of a country's currency that are required to buy a product in the local economy, as $1 would buy of the same product in the USA
+• It shows the number of units of a country's currency that are required to buy the same baskets of products in the local economy, as $1 would buy of the same products in the USA or another country

 • The aim of PPP is to help make a more accurate standard of living comparison between countries where goods and services cost different amounts